informalsystems/tendermint-rs/docs/spec/lightclient/detection/req-ibc-detection.md

 The preliminary specification ./detection.md formalizes the notion of a fork.
-Roughly, a fork exists if there are two conflicting headers for the same height, where both are supported by bonded full nodes (that have been validators in the near past, that is, withing the trusting period).
+Roughly, a fork exists if there are two conflicting headers for the same height, where both are supported by bonded full nodes (that have been validators in the near past, that is, within the trusting period).
 We distinguish between *fork on the chain* where two conflicting blocks are signed by +2/3 of the validators of that height, and a *light client fork* where one of the conflicting headers